 Make sure you have site supervisors who are trained in recognising conditions caused by the rain and cold, such as frostbite, chilblains, and hypothermia.
 Report all incidents and treat immediately.

-It is also a good idea to limit exposure and rotate your workers so that all equipment works properly.
-For example, since waterproofing does not always last all day, give your workers opportunities for breaks, to change clothes, and get dry and warm before sending them in those conditions again.
+It is also a good idea to limit exposure and rotate workers so that all equipment works properly.
+For example, since waterproofing does not always last all day, give your workers opportunities for breaks, to change clothes, and get dry and warm before sending them back out in those conditions again.

 Rotate your workers to avoid these problems too, or on wet and cold days try to find alternative jobs.
 Always make sure your staff have the right equipment for conditions.